Bilingual education by country or region: Israel

 Normally, Israelis are taught in either Hebrew or Arabic depending on religion and ethnicity.
 Within the standard education system, thorough study of English is compulsory, and depending on the primary medium of education, Arabic or Hebrew are introduced as third languages with significantly lesser emphasis placed on achieving solid proficiency.
 Within Hebrew-medium programmes, other foreign languages such as French, German, Russian, or Yiddish can often be studied as well.

 Israel is also home to several international schools whereby the sole medium of education is either English or French.
 In general, as English is taught early on across all Israeli schools, most Israelis become comfortably bilingual, much like what one would see in The Netherlands or Scandinavian countries.
 This in combination with a large proportion of English-language programming on television that is merely subtitled and seldom dubbed.

 Recent peace initiatives have also led to a small number of bilingual and multi-religious schools in which both Hebrew and Arabic are used in equal emphasis.
 The Hand in Hand: Center for Jewish Arab Education in Israel runs four bilingual schools, and the Neve Shalom peace village also hosts a local school.

 Mongolia

 There has been long-standing encouragement to teach at least one other language other than Mongolian.
-Traditionally Russian language was taught during middle school and high school.
-After the 1990 transition to democracy, English language has been gaining more ground in Mongolian schools.
+Traditionally, Russian was taught during middle school and high school.
+After the 1990 transition to democracy, English has been gaining more ground in Mongolian schools.
 Today many public schools at all levels teach one other language that are usually English, Russian, Korean, Japanese or Chinese.
 Although the core curriculum is in Mongolian, it is generally encouraged by the government and the public that the students should have some command of a secondary language when they graduate from high school.
 Also there are other private schools that teach their curricula in English.